 - 1/4 teaspoon black pepper

-Sprinkle the blue cheese on top to resemble snow.
-(Alternately, you can serve the blue cheese on the side if all of your guests don't like blue cheese.)
+- Sprinkle the blue cheese on top to resemble snow.
+(Alternately, you can serve the blue cheese on the side if not all of your guests like blue cheese.)

 Purchased chicken, hard-boiled eggs, bacon, and onion: Depending on how much time you have to make this salad, you can choose to prepare and cook these items yourself, or purchase pre-cooked at the store.
 If purchasing pre-cooked bacon bits, be sure to use real bacon, rather than Bac-Os, and look for reduced-fat, leaner options (such as Hormel's reduced-fat bacon pieces), if possible.
 To save time during the holidays, you can also typically find diced hard-boiled eggs and red onion in the dairy and produce sections, or on the salad bar at most larger grocery stores.

 Dressing options: Red wine vinaigrette is a classic choice for dressing Cobb salads, and we love the Italian flavor and sharp tang of our dressing, with the other flavors of the salad.
 Feel free, however, to use other dressing varieties that you like (trying to stick with organic, homemade, or Greek yogurt-based options if possible).